s8sato/kyodoku/docs/spec.md

 1. User executes `/open <code>`.
 2. Bot checks for existing channel → reuse or create.
-3. On creation, a new `voice_sessions` record is inserted.
+3. On creation, a new `voice_channels` record is inserted.

 ### Channel Placement